Discogenic Low Back Pain

 Minimally Invasive Procedures

 Many different spine surgical procedures can be performed using minimally invasive techniques.
 For example, spine surgeons use such techniques to treat herniated discs, correct scoliosis, and perform spinal fusion.
 The benefits to the patient are enormous and include smaller incisions, shorter time hospitalized, less post-operative pain, and a speedier recovery.
 Spinal fusions may alleviate disc related back pain by replacing the disc with bone and cages.
-Recently, artificial lumbar discs have become another option to replace degenerated discs.
+Artificial cervical and lumbar discs have become another option to replace damaged discs.